refinery/refinerycms/doc/guides/1 - Getting Started/2 - Getting Started.md

 files) are all commented out, because these options are already set deep inside of Refinery.
 If you uncomment a line, Refinery will prefer the value you set inside these initializers.
-Go ahead and remove the *\#* character plus the space before the word ‘config’, and then change “Company Name” to “Rick Rock Star”.
-Make sure you save, and then restart your server (if you’re using the built-in Rails server, hit *Ctrl+C*, and then type *rails server* again.
+Go ahead and remove the *\#* character plus the space before the word 'config', and then change "Company Name" to "Rick Rock Star".
+Make sure you save, and then restart your server (if you're using the built-in Rails server, hit *Ctrl+C*, and then type *rails server* again.

 TIP: Many parts of Refinery can be customized by changing the options